oracle-livelabs/security/oci-vss-qualys-agent/common/orm-deploy.md

     Enter/Select the following minimum information.
 Some information may already be pre-populated.
 Do not change the pre-populated info.

-    **Compute Compartment**: Select Compute Compartment from drop-down where you would like to create compute instances.
+    **Compute Compartment**: Select Compute Compartment from the drop-down where you would like to create compute instances.

-    **Availability Domain:** Select Appropriate AD from drop-down.
+    **Availability Domain:** Select Appropriate AD from the drop-down.

-    **Public SSH Key**: Paste the public key string which you would like to use to connect VMs via your private-key.
+    **Public SSH Key**: Paste the public key string that you would like to use to connect VMs via your private key.

-    **Network Compartment**: Select Network Compartment from drop-down where you would like to create networking components i.e. VCN, subnets, route tables, DRG etc.
+    **Network Compartment**: Select Network Compartment from the drop-down where you would like to create networking components i.e. VCN, subnets, route tables, DRG, etc.

-    > **Note:** Keep the Network Strategy as **Create New VCN and Subnet** as default value, if you chose to modify the code you can do so to support existing VCN/Subnet values.
+    > **Note:** Keep the Network Strategy as **Create New VCN and Subnet** as the default value, if you chose to modify the code you can do so to support existing VCN/Subnet values.

 6. Click **Create** to create your stack.
-Now you can move next steps to create your environment.
+Now you can move to the next steps to create your environment.

     ![Oracle Resource Manager Create Stack Workflow with reviewing variables](./images/myconfiguration-upload-zip-initial-configuration-step3.png " ")